ianwhiscombe/ianwhiscombe/README.md

 Before this, over 15 years of leadership experience in the wine industry building happy, high-performing teams.

-🔭 I’m currently working on ... building my portfolio, still to come:
+🔭 I’m currently working on ... expanding my portfolio, still to come:

 - A Weather and Tide Times React app
 - Serverless integration including web cache